Our organisation

 Member

-The Client Council of the Sociale Verzekeringsbank (SVB) is made up of SVB clients and representatives of relevant interest groups, and provides the board of directors with suggestions and advice both on its own initiative and on request.
-For example, it can advise on whether the rules for clients are clear enough, or whether the information we give is getting through to the right people.
+The Client Council of the Sociale Verzekeringsbank (SVB) is made up of SVB clients and representatives of relevant interest groups .
+It makes recommendations and gives advice to Board of Directors both on its own initiative and on request.
+For example, it can examine whether rules are clear to clients, or whether the information we give is getting through to the right people.

-As a discussion partner for the Board of Directors, the Client Council helps to improve the quality of our services, for example by making suggestions and passing on client reactions and complaints.
-The Client Council meets 4 to 6 times a year.
+As a discussion partner for the Board of Directors, the SVB Client Council helps to improve the quality of our services, for example by making suggestions and passing on clients’ feedback and complaints.
+The SVB Client Council meets 4 to 6 times a year.
 There are also a number of working groups with varying participants that meet during the year to prepare recommendations.

-It is not the task of the Client Council to provide assistance or mediation in the case of complaints.
+It is not the SVB Client Council’s duty to provide assistance or mediation in the case of complaints.
 If you have a complaint: